 Single Radio MIHF relationship to reference model

-To prepare for handover, the MN exchanges link-layer PDUs with the target network PoA through a communication link that is established between MN and the target PoA using the active network connection.
+To prepare for handover, the MN may exchange link-layer PDUs with the target network PoA through a communication link that is established between MN and the target PoA using the active network connection.
 These PDUs contain the same information as in the PDUs that would be exchanged if the target links were active.
 There is no guarantee that the target link is accessible during a single radio handover.
 A proxy PoA (MIH PoS on a non-PoA network entity in Figure 2) can be used to enable the MN and the target PoA to exchange link-layer PDUs.

 During a single radio handover, an L2 frame may be encapsulated in an MIH message, which is then exchanged via an active link between the MIHFs of a local and a remote node using MIH protocol over higher layer transport (TCP or UDP over IP).